ghimiresunil/LLM-PowerHouse-A-Curated-Guide-for-Large-Language-Models-with-Custom-Training-and-Inferencing/Articles/NLP/Transformer/Attention Is All You Need/README.md

 - Lastly, the plot below (source) shows the timeline vs. number of parameters for prevalent transformer models:

 # Transformers vs. Recurrent and Convolutional Architectures: an Overview
+- In vanilla language models, words are grouped together based on their closeness.
+Transformers, on the other hand, make every part of the data link to every other part, like they're all paying attention to each other.
+This is called "self-attention."
+This means that as soon as it starts training, the transformer can see traces of the entire data set.
+- Before transformers, AI for understanding language lagged behind other fields like computer vision.
+Even in the recent deep learning boom, natural language processing was kind of slow on the uptake, according to Anna Rumshisky from the University of Massachusetts, Lowell.
+- The arrival of Transformers marked a turning point for NLP.
+Like a domino effect, they triggered a chain reaction of model advances, each surpassing the previous best in different areas.
+- Imagine a news article about a celebrity couple announcing their breakup.
+The article states, "They decided to go their separate ways after years of dating."
+A vanilla language model (based on say, a recurrent architecture such as RNNs, LSTMs or GRUs) might struggle to understand who "they" refers to in this sentence.
+It might focus on the words "decided" and "separate" and incorrectly conclude that a band is breaking up or a political party is dividing.
+However, a transformer would be able to connect "they" with the previous context of the article, which established that the subject is the celebrity couple.
+By considering all the words and their relationships within the article, the transformer would accurately understand that the couple is the one ending their relationship.
+This example highlights how transformers can grasp long-range relationships between words, leading to a deeper understanding of the overall meaning of a text.